-This size of pot gives the young seedling the best possible start because they establish robust root systems and sturdy growth before you plant them in larger containers or the ground.
+This size of pot gives the young seedling the best possible start because they establish robust root systems and sturdy growth before you plant them in larger containers or on the ground.

 Flowering plants such as bedding Petunias and Lobelia derive from fine seeds, almost the size of a grain of sand.
 Consequently, it would be best if you planted them in seed trays.

-Shallow seed trays with drainage holes make the ideal starting container for finer seed.
+Shallow seed trays with drainage holes make the ideal starting container for finer seeds.
 The seedlings develop into exceedingly small plants, which you prick out once the first real leaves appear and move into larger, modular containers.